 In early 2016, FX began developing an animated show called The Cops.
 That show later moved to TBS and was expected to premiere in 2018.
 It was to feature Louis C.K. voicing one of the lead characters.
 The comedian was also The Cops‘ co-creator.

 After five women accused C.K. of sexual misconduct, TBS suspended production of the show.
 They subsequently laid off the show’s animators, according to Deadline.
 These animators lost their jobs right before Thanksgiving.
-It’s unclear whether The Cops will continue, but if so, TBS will need to recast C.K.’s character.

 Next: This popular E! show recently lost its showrunner, as over two dozen women accused him of sexual misconduct.